rushkock/sim_study_thesis/README.md

     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- All figures produced in data analysis │
+    │   └── figures        <- All figures produced in data analysis │   └── latex          <- The latex code to produce the final pdf │   └── pdf            <- All versions of the thesis │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── data           <- Scripts to download or generate data │   │   └── R_data_processing   <- Code to turn csv a latex table in R
     │   │
     │   ├── features       <- Scripts for data analysis
+    │   │   └── csv        <- Folder with all csv files needed
-    │   │   └── build_features.py
+    │   │   └── python_data_analysis    <- The files used to analyze data
     ├   |── simulation      <- Scripts used for the simulation
-    │       └──
-    │
-    │
-    └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org
+    │       └── r_code      <- R code for simulation
+    │       └── r_projects  <- R projects where simulations were performed
+    │       └── r_results   <- R data with results of simulation (see also src/features/csv for csv files of the results)

 --------